nicomie/nicomie/README.md

-### Hi, At the moment I am learning
+### Hi, At the moment I am exploring
-Vue,
-Golang &
-Erlang 🐱‍🚀
+Golang, Erlang & postgres🐱‍🚀

 <!--
 **nicomie/nicomie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.